mfiers/mus/README.md

 export KEYRING_CRYPTFILE_PASSWORD="very secure password"
 ```

+(Note: replace 'a very secure password' with something that is actually secure)

 ## ELN plugin

 Note: for automatic conversion of ipynb to pdf, you need to install `pandoc` and `texlive-xetex`.